Ed Carpenter (racing driver): 2006

 Carpenter returned with Vision Racing in 2006 in the No. 20 Dallara-Honda.
 On March 26, 2006, during the warmup practice session for the season-opening Toyota Indy 300 at Homestead, Carpenter was involved in a crash with Paul Dana, who died soon after from his injuries.
 Carpenter was reported to be "awake and alert," airlifted to Jackson Memorial Hospital and was released the next day suffering bruised lungs.
-Carpenter returned to the series for the third race of the season, the Indy Japan 300 at Twin Ring Motegi, starting in 19th place and finishing in 20th place due to a crash after 25 laps.
+Carpenter returned to the series for the third race of the season, the Indy Japan 300 at Twin Ring Motegi, starting in nineteenth place and finishing in twentieth place due to a crash after 25 laps.
 At the Indianapolis 500, Carpenter and his teammates acquired sponsorship from Rock and Republic for the race.
-Carpenter started in 12th place and ran in the top 10 late in the race; he finished 11th, a lap down, after a late-race pit stop.
-At the following race, the Watkins Glen Indy Grand Prix at Watkins Glen International, Carpenter started in 18th place and finished in 6th place after his team decided to put on rain tires for the wet conditions.
-At the Firestone Indy 400 at Michigan International Speedway, Carpenter started in 4th place and finished in 7th place.
-At the season-ending Peak Antifreeze Indy 300 at Chicagoland, Carpenter started in 12th place and finished in 5th place.
-Carpenter finished the season ranked in 14th place, with 252 points.
+Carpenter started in twelfth place and ran in the top-ten late in the race; he finished eleventh, a lap down, after a late-race pit stop.
+At the following race, the Watkins Glen Indy Grand Prix at Watkins Glen International, Carpenter started in eighteenth place and finished in sixth place after his team decided to put on rain tires for the wet conditions.
+At the Firestone Indy 400 at Michigan International Speedway, Carpenter started in fourth place and finished in seventh place.
+At the season-ending Peak Antifreeze Indy 300 at Chicagoland, Carpenter started in twelfth place and finished in fifth place.
+Carpenter finished the season ranked in fourteenth place, with 252 points.

 2007

 In 2007, Carpenter again competed with Vision Racing to drive the No. 20 Dallara-Honda.
-Carpenter started off the season with a 6th-place finish at the season-opening XM Satellite Radio Indy 300 at Homestead.
+Carpenter started off the season with a sixth-place finish at the season-opening XM Satellite Radio Indy 300 at Homestead.
 The team acquired sponsorship from Hitachi Power Tools for the Indianapolis 500 onwards.
-At Indianapolis, Carpenter started in 14th place and finished in 17th place after being involved in a crash with Marco Andretti, Dan Wheldon and others which resulted in Andretti flipping down the back straightaway.
+At Indianapolis, Carpenter started in 14th place and finished in seventeenth place after being involved in a crash with Marco Andretti, Dan Wheldon and others which resulted in Andretti flipping down the back straightaway.
 Just after the crash, the race was stopped due to rain.
-Carpenter's best finish in the remaining races was at the Iowa Corn Indy 250 at Iowa Speedway with a 6th-place finish after starting 5th.
-Carpenter finished the season ranked in 15th place, with 309 points.
+Carpenter's best finish in the remaining races was at the Iowa Corn Indy 250 at Iowa Speedway with a sixth-place finish after starting fifth.
+Carpenter finished the season ranked in fifteenth place, with 309 points.